HOME BOOKS LITERARY SERVICES

 "A good doctor is a good person."
 But for several decades, Needleman argues, the physician has been the dispirited pawn of a "medical arms race" in which financial considerations are taking precedence over the welfare of patients.
 Cut off from great ideas and awakening experiences, doctors are either complacent or riddled with tension.
 Addressing them directly, the author mourns: "You are dying in your tracks, and you know it."

 Medicine for the practitioner and the patient alike, this book says that we need to train doctors to be wise healers working on the heart, not mechanics who fix bodies.
 Carrying resonances of Robert M. Persig's classic standard Zen and the Art of Motorcycle Maintenance, it points to the physician's quest, now, as our own: to rediscover the moral wonder that will enable us "to do the right thing and do it well."

 NEW IN THIS EDITION: An Appendix of "Healing Questions" for medical professionals and health care consumers, designed to engender thoughtful discussions on the true "way of the physician."
-These questions will also be posted on this title's Facebook page.

 READ EXCERPT BELOW

 "As Robert Persig did, Jacob Needleman has taken an elusive set of ideas and made of them a drama that even the hidebound materialist is bound to attend." —The New York Times